dopecello/deep-thoughts/README.md

 #### For Live Development

-All you need to do, after all dependencies are install is run `npm run develop` in the root directory.
+All you need to do, after all dependencies are installed, is run `npm run develop` in the root directory.
 This will start the Express and Apollo servers and will also initiate the frontend development environment.

 #### Seeding the Database